opsdis/aci-streamer/README.md

 	}]
 }
 ```
-After processed by the streams configuration:
+After processed by the above streams configuration:
 ```json
 {
 	"annotation": "",